nbogie/express-notes/exercise-post-quotes.md

 ## Objective
 Change a quote API server to allow POSTs of new quotes.

+The new quotes should be added to your quotes list, which is just an array in memory.

 The route should be `/quotes` and the HTTP method should be POST.

 ## What should I start with?